Castles (book)

 Castles is a book by David Day, David Larkin, and Alan Lee published in 1984.

-Plot summary
+Contents

-Castles is a book details castles from history, myth, and fantasy with narrative text by David Day and drawings and paintings by Alan Lee.
+Castles is a book which details castles from history, myth, and fantasy with narrative text written by David Day and drawings and paintings by Alan Lee.

 Reception

+John Nubbin reviewed Castles for Different Worlds magazine and stated that "A project which took three years to complete, it is a breathtaking collection of Lee's finest work.
+The legends within are told in a classic, fantasy manner.
+Day's text is warm and flowing, always moving at just the correct pace.
+And, hardly any more can be said of Lee's work.
+It is as dynamic, as vibrant, as anyone could hope for.
+The fact that the book was printed in Italy, using the Pizzi Offset Company's special five-color press, only makes it more of a wonder in this age of shoddy, second-hand bookmaking.
+It is almost as if Bantam set out to make a book as beautiful and yet long-lasting as its subject matter."

 Dave Langford reviewed Castles for White Dwarf #60, and stated that "Castles is constrained by subject matter: a castle is a castle, and despite Lee's evident skill – especially at far-off vistas – there are only so many changes to be rung."